steph643/tinypsd/README.md

-**tinypsd compresses your psd files by up to 95%, allowing for cheaper and faster backup.**
+**Tinypsd compresses your psd files by up to 95%, allowing for cheaper and faster backup.**

 ### Demo